DougAnderson444/wit-wasm/xtask/README.md

         .encode()?;
 ```

-3. Uses `transpile` to generate the JS bindings for the wasm _component_ in Step 2, see details below if you dare...
+3. Next, use `jco transpile` to generate the JS bindings for the wasm _component_ generated in Step 2.
+Spawns the command, but alternatively could be done in Rust (it's slower that way, plus it is missing the prepend step).

-## Transpile Build of `js_component_bindgen.component.wasm`
+## Transpile Build of `js_component_bindgen.component.wasm` in Rust (Not recomnended)

+**Deprecated**.
+Use the javascript command instead `jco transpile` instead.

-There is a lot in Step #3 above.
-This xtask uses the WebAssembly Component `js_component_bindgen.component.wasm` to build JS WebAssembly Component bindings!
+There is a lot in Step #3 above if you want to do it n Rust.
+This xtask can use the WebAssembly Component `js_component_bindgen.component.wasm` to build JS WebAssembly Component bindings!

 ### Overview